glenhayoge/glenh-me/README.md

 ## Description:
 ---

 This repository contains the source code of my personal website.
-The code found herein is open-sourced and is available for free under MIT license.
+The codes found herein are open-sourced and are available for free under MIT license.
 Read disclaimer below for using it.

-Link to the live website --> [Glenh.me](https://glenh.me)
+Link to the Live Website --> [Glenh.me](https://glenh.me)

 ## Tech stack